shadeslayer/SyncEvolution/README.rst

   used as the starting point for servers which do not have a built-in template.

-  Each template contains a pseudo-random device ID.
+  A pseudo-random device ID is generated automatically.
 Therefore setting the `deviceId` sync property is only necessary when manually recreating a configuration or when a more descriptive name is desired.

   The available templates for different known SyncML servers are listed when